TechplexEngineer/blog/content/posts/remarkable-line-simplification/index.md

 draft: false
 ---

-I recently purchased a reMarkable 2 e-ink tablet with th goal of modernizing my note-taking process.
+I recently purchased a reMarkable 2 e-ink tablet with the goal of modernizing my note-taking process.
 My end goal is to make my handwritten notes searchable.

 It seems the reMarkable is doing some sort of line simplification before sending the raw x, y coordinates to the [MyScript Handwriting Recognition Service (HWR) service.](https://developer.myscript.com/getting-started)

-The following images show initial plotting of the line segements from the binary lines files vs the data sent by the tablet to the HWR service:
+The following images show initial plotting of the line segments from the binary lines files vs the data sent by the tablet to the HWR service:

 ![Full Page](full-page-compare.png)
 ![Zoom in on Handwriting](handwriting-compare.png)
 ![Zoom in on Hand](hand-compare.png)

-Theese images show the difference between the raw data and what the tablet is sending to the HWR service.
+These images show the difference between the raw data and what the tablet is sending to the HWR service.

 The above images were generated with matplotlib, here is the script:
 ```python